 Mr. Sinha has represented purchasers, sellers and their financial advisors in a wide variety of transactions, including public and private acquisitions and divestitures, negotiated and contested public acquisitions, auctions, going-private transactions, proxy fights, initial public offerings and other financings, and joint ventures and other strategic alliances.
+In recognition of his work, Mr. Sinha was named a 2022 Dealmaker of the Year by The American Lawyer.

 He has advised clients in numerous mergers, acquisitions, financings and other corporate transactions, including several cross-border transactions.
 Furthermore, he has extensive experience in M&A transactions involving energy, infrastructure and water assets.
+Mr. Sinha also advises clients with respect to activist investors and related strategies.

 Mr. Sinha’s recent representations include: